Rowdy-byte/rowdy-byte-portfolio/src/routes/about/about-me.md

 <br>
 <br>

 So, back to my love-hate relationship with JavaScript: I wanted to know how to get a basic full-stack app running with JavaScript.
 For a while, I was hopping from one framework or library to another, often without finishing anything.
-After some so-called "tutorial hell," I finally made up my mind about which framework clicked with me the most—SvelteKit.
+After some so-called "tutorial hell", I finally made up my mind about which framework clicked with me the most—SvelteKit.